esp-rs/book/src/tooling/visual-studio-code.md

 ### Using Rust Analyzer with `no_std`

-If you are developing for a target that does not have `std` support, Rust Analyzer can behave strangely, often reporting various errors.
+If you are developing for a target that doesn't have `std` support, Rust Analyzer can behave strangely, often reporting various errors.
 This can be resolved by creating a `.vscode/settings.json` file in your project and populating it with the following:

 ```json
 {